-Adrian Dix, Minister of Health, and Dr. Bonnie Henry, B.C.'s provincial health officer, have issued the following joint statement regarding updates on the novel coronavirus (COVID-19) response in British Columbia:
+- Adrian Dix, Minister of Health, and Dr. Bonnie Henry, B.C.'s provincial health officer, have issued the following joint statement regarding updates on the novel coronavirus (COVID-19) response in British Columbia:

-"We are saddened to report two new COVID-19 related deaths, one in the Fraser Health region and one in the Vancouver Coastal Health region, for a total of 126 deaths in British Columbia.
+"There have been no new COVID-19 related deaths, for a total of 167 deaths in British Columbia.
 We offer our condolences to everyone who has lost their loved ones during the COVID-19 pandemic.

 Dr. Bonnie Henry has provided the latest figures of COVID-19 in BC.